 - Replacement washers

 Note: If you’re concerned about damaging your faucet’s finish, you may want to put tape around the jaws of the wrench.
+Otherwise, there’s a possibility that you might put a few dings in it.

 Next, locate the valve that controls the flow of water to the tap and shut it off.
 This is an important step; if you don’t shut off the water supply, you’re going to end up all wet.
 Turn off the handles over the sink, as well.